Triebel-Lizorkin regularity and bi-Lipschitz maps: composition operator and inverse function regularity: Composition and inverse function theorems

-By Lemma \ref{lemSobolevAdmissibleSpace} we can use the chain rule almost everywhere and in particular \rf{eqGeneralizedChainRuleDifferences} applies.
+Let us assume $ k \geq 1$.
+Note that $\mathbf{F}^s_{p,q}(\Omega_j)\subset \mathbf{W}^{s,p}(\Omega_j)$, and by} Lemma \ref{lemSobolevAdmissibleSpace} we can use the chain rule almost everywhere and in particular \rf{eqGeneralizedChainRuleDifferences} applies.
 However, after considering \rf{eqGeneralizedChainRuleDifferences}, the reader will note that there are functions on $x$ and functions on $y$ in the integrand, and this is an obstruction for using H\"older inequalities as it was done in the previous proof.
 Instead, we need to write all the functions depending on $x$ and then address all the terms appearing in a telescopic summation.
 To keep the notation compact, we write $\Delta_h g(x):=g(x+h)-g(x)$ for $h=y-x$ in \rf{eqGeneralizedChainRuleDifferences}.
 It follows that $\Delta_h(g_1g_2)=\Delta_h g_1\Delta_hg_2+\Delta_h g_1 g_2+g_1\Delta_hg_2$ and, by induction,

 Combining with \rf{eqGeneralizedChainRuleDifferences} we get